tamerh/biobtreePy/README.md

 import bbpy
 import os

-# first create or used existing folder for the tool files
-os.mkdir('outFolder')

 # create the package class instance with new or existing folder which data built before.
 bb=bbpy.bbpy('specify your directory')